Bayesian Deep Learning for Segmentation for Autonomous Safe Planetary Landing

 \section{Abstract}

 Hazard detection is critical for enabling autonomous landing on planetary surfaces.
-Current state-of-the-art methods leverage traditional computer vision approaches to automate identification of safe terrain from input digital elevation models (DEMs).
+Current state-of-the-art methods leverage traditional computer vision approaches to automate the identification of safe terrain from input digital elevation models (DEMs).
 However, performance for these methods can degrade for input DEMs with increased sensor noise.
-At the same time, deep learning techniques have been developed for various applications.
-Nevertheless, their applicability to safety-critical space missions has been often limited due to concerns regarding their outputs' reliability.
-In response to this background, this paper proposes an uncertainty-aware learning-based method for hazard detection and landing site selection.
-The developed approach enables reliable safe landing site selection by: (i) generating a safety prediction map and its uncertainty map together via Bayesian deep learning and semantic segmentation; and (ii) using the generated uncertainty map to filter out the uncertain pixels in the prediction map so that the safe landing site selection is performed only based on the certain pixels (i.e., pixels for which the model is certain about its safety prediction).
-Experiments are presented with simulated data based on a Mars HiRISE digital terrain model and varying noise levels to demonstrate the performance of the proposed approach.
+In the last decade, deep learning techniques have been developed for various applications.
+Nevertheless, their applicability to safety-critical space missions has often been limited due to concerns regarding their outputs' reliability.
+In response to these limitations, this paper proposes an application of the Bayesian deep-learning segmentation method for hazard detection.
+The developed approach enables reliable, safe landing site detection by: (i) generating simultaneously a safety prediction map and its uncertainty map via Bayesian deep learning and semantic segmentation; and (ii) using the uncertainty map to filter out the uncertain pixels in the prediction map so that the safe site identification is performed only based on the certain pixels (i.e., pixels for which the model is certain about its safety prediction).
+Experiments are presented with simulated data based on a Mars HiRISE digital terrain model by varying uncertainty threshold and noise levels to demonstrate the performance of the proposed approach.